-Team Building Riddles for Meetings
+Fun Team Building Riddles for Work Meetings

 A farmer has to take a dog, a bag of rice and a chicken home, via a river.
-He has to use a boat to cross it but the boat is only big enough for himself and one of the other animals/items.
+He has to use a boat filled with people to cross it but the boat is only big enough for himself and one of the other animals/items.
 Your task is to get them all across, without the dog eating the chicken, or the chicken eating the rice by being left unattended.

 Yes, he should just find a better boat though and put the chicken on his lap.

 There are many examples on the internet of shapes that have to be drawn using only line – that is you can’t draw it in sections, you must keep the pen on the paper (or board) to draw the whole shape, without missing any sections.
 If you move the pen away, go over one section of the line twice or miss a section, you have to start again.